 The Cultural Reflections seminar series is divided into didactic trainings that inform trainees of the unique experiences of specific cultural groups and experiential trainings (called Cultural Reflections) that include structured interviews to help participants reflect on their myriad cultural identities.

-b.
-Expand knowledge in special topic areas such as eating disorders, sexual assault, developmental supervision, substance abuse, termination, etc..
+g.
+Expand knowledge in special topic areas such as eating disorders, sexual assault, supervision, substance use, working with a variety of populations of clients e.g. LGBTQIA+, Black students, neurodiverse students) etc.

 Psychiatric Mental Health Consultation

-The psychiatrists on staff are available for consultation, back-up, and in-service training opportunities.
+The psychiatrist and psychiatric nurse practitioner at the University Health Center (in the same building as the Counseling Center) are available for consultation, and in-service training opportunities.
 There is the opportunity for collaboration regarding case management and disposition, as well as the opportunity to work in a multi-disciplinary treatment manner with other mental health professionals.

 Counseling Center Staff Meetings / Staff Development